 Steve Goldman is a world-recognized expert and pioneer in computer storage technology including disk caching and RAID.
 In 1977, Steve Goldman founded Distributed Processing Technology, the first company to develop and manufacture intelligent storage controllers for the computer industry.
 In the 1980's, he helped create several computer interface standards for the American National Standards Institute (ANSI) including the Small Computer System Interface (SCSI).
 In 2000, Mr. Goldman retired from the computer industry to pursue philanthropic interests in the arts and sciences.

-Mr. Goldman founded and, in conjunction with the University of Central Florida, Rollins College, Full Sail University, and the Dr. Phillips Center for the Performing arts, sponsors the National Young Composers Challenge.
+Mr. Goldman founded and, in conjunction with the University of Central Florida, Full Sail University and Rollins College, sponsors the National Young Composers Challenge.

 Mr. Goldman is the creator of the charitable non-profit corporation Why U which develops animated video tutorials for math and science education.

 Steve Goldman studied music composition at Interlochen Center for the Arts, and in 1974 received a BS in Physics from the University of Florida.
-He is a member of the Sigma Pi Sigma Physics Honor Society.
+He is a member of the Sigma Pi Sigma Physics Honor Society and in 2019 received the Distinguished Alumnus Award by the University of Florida.